Bounds for Kloosterman sums on GL(n): Introduction

 Kloosterman sums belong the most universal exponential sums in number theory, algebra and automorphic forms.
 The classical Kloosterman sum for parameters $m, m'\in \Bbb{Z}$ and a modulus $c \in \Bbb{N}$ is

+where $d\bar{d} \equiv 1$ (mod $c$) and the asterisk indicates that the sum is over $(d, c) = 1$.
 Kloosterman \cite{Kl} introduced this type of exponential sum in his thesis as a crucial tool to study the representation of integers by positive quaternary quadratic forms.
 Since then they have been ubiquitous in number theory, for instance as the finite Fourier transform of exponential sums containing modular inverses, as Fourier coefficients of classical Poincar\'e series, in various instances of delta-symbol methods and perhaps most prominently in the relative trace formula of Petersson-Kuznetsov type (to which Poincar\'e series are a precursor).
-One of its key properties is the Weil bound \cite{We} (complemented by Sali\'e for powerful moduli \cite{Sa})
+One of their key properties is the Weil bound \cite{We} (complemented by Sali\'e for powerful moduli \cite{Sa})

 where $\tau$ denotes the divisor function.
 This essentially exhibits square root cancellation relative to the trivial bound $|S(m, m', c)| \leq \phi(c) $ where $\phi$ is Euler's $\phi$-function. \\

 We proceed to describe the more general set-up of Kloosterman sums.
 Let $G$ be a reductive group, $T$ the maximal torus, and $U$ the standard maximal unipotent subgroup.
 Let $N = N_G(T)$ be the normalizer of $T$ in $G$, $W = N/T$ the Weyl group and $\omega : N \rightarrow W$ the quotient map.
 For $w\in W$, we define $U_w = U \cap w^{-1} U^{\top} w$ and $\bar{U}_w = U \cap w^{-1} U w$.
 For $n \in N(\Bbb{Q}_p)$ and a finite index subgroup $\Gamma \subseteq G(\Bbb{Z}_p)$ we define